0xfouda/exabeam-nsa-rule-wizard/README.md

 1. Open `nsa-rule-wizard.html` in any modern web browser
 2. Follow the step-by-step wizard to configure your rule
 3. Export your completed rule as a JSON file
+4. Import the JSON file into Exabeam NSA

 ## File Structure